Data and Maps

 Census Tract - Address Crosswalk

-The Census Tract - Address Crosswalk, developed by HVRC using data from the U.S. Census Bureau, Stats America, NYSERDA, and U.S. CEQ, is a tool that can be used to locate a project’s census tract and determine if that census tract has been designated as distressed or disadvantaged under the mapped criteria.
-The Census Tract Crosswalk is directly related to the information provided on maps titled: Justice40 & NYS Designated Disadvantaged Communities and 2021 U.S. DOC EDA Distress Criteria.
+The Census Tract - Address Crosswalk, developed by HVRC using data from the U.S. Census Bureau and Stats America, is a tool that can be used to locate a project’s census tract and determine if that census tract has been designated as distressed under the mapped criteria.
+The Census Tract Crosswalk is directly related to the information provided on maps titled 2023 U.S. DOC EDA Distress Criteria.

 NYS Data Center